Mekhlabhishek/Test1/book/chapter-1.md

 selenium-standalone start --version=3.4.0
 ```

 This will start the selenium server on port `4444`.
+Open your brwoser and Try visit [http://localhost:4444](http://localhost:4444)
-Try visiting `http://localhost:4444` and you will see selenium webpage.
+and you will see selenium webpage.

 Hola!
 That's it.
 Now you are now ready to write your first program.